4 Things You Need to Create A Great Staffing Report

 Reports are essential for understanding your business and discovering ways you can improve, but it’s also easy to take them for granted.
-For many recruitment professionals, reports are a “set it and forget it” affair.
+For many staffing professionals, a staffing report is a “set it and forget it” affair.
 Your business is constantly evolving and it’s likely that your reporting needs have evolved too.
-When was the last time you audited the regular reports you run?
+When was the last time you audited the regular staffing report you run?
 Assess your reports with fresh eyes and ensure that it addresses these commonly overlooked reporting considerations.

 How often do you actually consider the reasons you run the reports you choose to run?
-For many recruitment professionals, the answer is, “Because we’ve always done it that way.”
+For many staffing professionals, the answer is, “Because we’ve always done it that way.”

 One fundamental question to consider before you build any report: Are you building reports to tell a story about what happened or are you looking to gain insights about what decisions to make next?